 - 1. Protected information surveys of students - 2.
 Instruments used to collect personal information from students for any of the above marketing, sales, or other distribution purpose - 3.
-Instructional material used as part of the educational curriculum of protected surveys and in the collection, disclosure or use of personal information for marketing, sales or other distribution purpose.
+Instructional material used as part of the educational curriculum

+Our district will develop policies regarding these rights and procedures to protect student privacy in the administration of protected surveys and in the collection, disclosure or use of personal information for marketing, sales or other distribution purpose.
 We will notify parents of these policies at least annually at the start of each school year and after any substantive change.
 We will also directly notify parents and eligible students at least annually of the specific or approximate dates of the following activities and provide an opportunity to opt out of participation: collection, disclosure or use of personal information for marketing, sales, or distribution; administration of any protected information survey not funded by the US Dept. of Ed.